volca02/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## About this fork
+This fork (WIP) configures the marlin to work with a prusa MK2.5 Clone with TMC2130 1.1 SPI on RAMPS1.4 with ReprapDiscount Smart Controller.

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__